Comprehensive Advising and Support

 Tuition at Host University

 Tuition and administrative fees at the host university are included in the program price.
+Classes are held at the host university and are taught by local and/or visiting faculty.
 Some classes will have additional fees that are not included in the program price.

 Official Transcript Issued by Host University with ISA Cover Letter

 Upon the successful completion of an ISA program, the student's host university will issue an official transcript that lists all coursework.
 ISA's Department of Academic Records will promptly process and send this transcript to the appropriate office at the student's home university and the student's home address.
 Additionally, ISA will provide a cover letter explaining the host university's grading system and a translation of the transcript, as necessary.

 Homestay: Included in the price of all ISA Santander programs.

 Please click here to read more about housing in Santander.

 Homestays: Breakfast, lunch, and dinner are included seven days a week, as well as laundry service once a week.